StanfordASL/unbalanced-opf-toolkit/readme.md

 # Unbalanced OPF Toolkit (UOT)
-A general code base to formulate and solve unbalanced optimal power flow (OPF) problems written in *MATLAB*.
+The Unbalanced OPF Toolkit (UOT) is a general code base to formulate and solve unbalanced optimal power flow (OPF) problems written in *MATLAB*.
 UOT formulates the optimization problems using [YALMIP](https://yalmip.github.io) allowing to use a multitude of solvers.
 UOT supports [GridLAB-D](https://www.gridlabd.org/) models of the power distribution network.

 ## Documentation
-The project's documentation is hosted in [Read the Docs](https://readthedocs.org/).
+The project's documentation is hosted in [Read the Docs](https://unbalanced-opf-toolkit.readthedocs.io/).

 ## Contributing
 The development of UOT is based on Github Issues.
 Please create a new Issue to report a bug or request a new feature.